-Fuel subsidy savings are estimated to reach \$254 million in the same period, whereas VAT reduction is estimated to cost the government \$88 million.
-Fiscal incentive in the form of VAT reduction is assumed to be continued to maintain the current adoption of E4W for electric vehicles that comply with local content requirement with yearly reduction of 2.5%.
+Fuel subsidy savings are estimated to reach \$254 million in the same period, whereas VAT reduction is estimated to cost the

-Market potential is equal to the potential revenue of manufacturing industries, estimated to reach \$20 billion between 2025-2030.
-Similar to E2W, manufacturers could potentially target several sectors such as taxi companies or government vehicles.
-By 2030, Jakarta's taxi fleet is expected to grow from 17,278 units in 2023 to 25,608 units, creating a market opportunity worth approximately \$595 million.
+Market potential is equal to the potential revenue of manufacturing industries, estimated to reach \$20 billion between

+2025-2030.69 Similar to E2W, manufacturers could potentially target several sectors such as taxi companies or government vehicles.70 By 2030, Jakarta's taxi fleet is expected to grow from 17,278 units in 2023 to 25,608 units, creating a market opportunity worth approximately \$595 million.
 With companies striving to meet net-zero commitments, this presents a strategic opportunity for manufacturers to capture demand quickly, positioning electric vehicles as a viable solution for fleet transition.

-&lt;sup>66 Fuel subsidy savings are calculated against a business-as-usual (BAU) scenario in which no electrification occurs, cars have a remaining lifetime until 2030 and vehicle growth projections for 4W around 5.8 - 6.1% (ITB).
+66 Fuel subsidy savings are calculated against a business-as-usual (BAU) scenario in which no electrification occurs, cars have a remaining lifetime until 2030 and vehicle growth projections for 4W around 5.8 - 6.1% (ITB).
 Fuel savings are determined by comparing the production cost to the selling price of fuel (~1,500 IDR/L).
 The analysis also accounts for differing vehicle kilometers travelled (VKT) per year between private and commercial vehicles: ~14,000-17,000 km/year for private vehicles (depending on gasoline or diesel), and ~50,000-53,000 km/year for commercial vehicles.
 (Clean Air Catalyst and ITB, 2023).

-&lt;sup>67 Projected adoption targets were derived from a number of assumptions aligned with GOI targets: (1) actual number of E4W in 2023 is used as a base assumption to define how many additional E4W needs to be deployed every year, (2) assume 90% of actual E4W adoption in 2023 and 2024 are in Jakarta and (3) compound annual growth rate (CAGR) of 81% to achieve GoI target (MoT, MoI).
-Price for E4W is assumed constant at \$23,250 per unit based on the price of Wuling Binguo EV which is the highest selling model of E4W in 2023 (Otomotif Bisnis, 2024).
+67 Projected adoption targets were derived from a number of assumptions aligned with GOI targets: (1) actual number of E4W in 2023 is used as a base assumption to define how many additional E4W needs to be deployed every year, (2) assume 90% of actual E4W adoption in 2023 is used as a base and (3) compound annual growth rate (CAGR) of 81% to achieve GoI target (MoT, MoI).
+Price for E4W is assumed constant at \$23,250 per unit based on the price of Wuling Binguo EV which is the highest selling model of E4W in 2023 (Otomotif Binsis, 2024).
 VAT reduction assumed to be only applicable for electric vehicles with 40% local content, therefore it is assumed that 70% vehicles comply with this requirement based on the 2023 sales number for the models that are compliant, with annual increase of 2.5% to account for a growing manufacturing industry (GAIKINDO, 2024).

-&lt;sup>68 Government cost is opportunity cost from PPN reduction from 11% to 1% for every purchase of E4W that meet local content requirement (TKDN).
+68 Government cost is opportunity cost from PPN reduction from 11% to 1% for every purchase of E4W that meet local content requirement (TKDN).
 The government cost is based on PPN reduction multiplied by the retail price of E4W and the number of new E4W deployed each year to reach the 2030 E4W projection.
 10% PPN reduction is used as a base value in 2024 and will be reduced each year: 7.5% in 2025, 5% in 2026, 2.5% in 2027.
 Retail price used in analysis is \$23,250 / unit or IDR 372,000,000 / unit based on the price of Wuling Air Binguo 2024, as the highest-selling model in 2023 (Otomotif Bisnis, 2023).
 The proportion of E4W meeting local content requirement is assumed to be 70% in 2024 based on the 2023 EV sales by model, and it assumed to increase 2.5% each year.

-&lt;sup>69 The market potential is based on retail price for E4W multiplied by the number of new E4W deployed each year to reach the 2030 E4W projection.
+69 The market potential is based on retail price for E4W multiplied by the number of new E4W deployed each year to reach the 2030 E4W projection.
 Retail price used in analysis is \$23,250 / unit or IDR 372,000,000 / unit based on the price of Wuling Air Binguo 2024, as the highest-selling model in 2023 (Otomotif Bisnis, 2023).